We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Change your underwear and clothing daily.

-- Use hot water in the washing machine, followed by a hot dryer, to launder bedding, clothing, and towels that may contain pinworm eggs.
+- Use hot water in the washing machine and hot air in the dryer when laundering bedding, clothing, and towels that may contain pinworm eggs.

 - Keep rooms well-lit during the day because the eggs are sensitive to sunlight.